Frequently Asked Questions

 Most of our items will ship at the cost calculated when you place your order.
 There are some items that require shipping by dimensional weight instead of actual weight.
 These items are plastic buckets (empty), water drums, and the siphon pumps.
 If you order any of these items, you may be contacted with an adjusted shipping cost since often times the cost to ship at the dimensional weight is higher than the actual weight of the product.
 If the cost is higher than the original quote provided by our ordering system, we will email you the corrected cost.
 Your order will not be charged until you approve the corrected shipping cost.

 The Z500 oxygen absorbers will absorb 500+ cc of oxygen.
-The Z300 absorbers will absorb 300+ cc of oxygen.
-Walton Feed uses one Z500 (500 cc) oxygen absorber in each of its #10 cans and one in its 6 gallon buckets.
-One Z300 (300 cc) is used in each of the #2.5 cans.
+The Oxy-guard absorbers will absorb 200+ cc of oxygen.
+Rainy Day Foods uses one Z500 (500 cc) oxygen absorber in each of its #10 cans and one to two (1000 cc total) in its 6 gallon buckets.
+One Oxy-guard absorber (200 cc) is used in each of the #2.5 cans.
 Higher elevations have less oxygen in space than sea elevation.

 No. You need to have approximately 500 pounds per year or 2000 calories per day per person.
 Some year supply food pack units only contain about 125 pounds of food.
 This amount would only feed one person for about three months.
 When purchasing a unit, pay close attention to the amount of food provided in the unit, checking both the weight and the calories provided.
 You may need to purchase more than one unit to actually provide the amount of food needed for one year.